 These are short discussions of a case or case series with unique features not previously described that make an important teaching point or scientific observation.
 They may describe novel techniques or use of equipment, or new information on diseases of importance.
-Section headings should be: Abstract, Introduction, Case Report, Discussion, Acknowledgments (if any), and References.
+Section headings should be: Abstract, Introduction, Case Report, Discussion, Conflicts of Interest Statement (if any), Acknowledgments (if any), and References.